Savage Dragon: Origin revealed

 The Savage Dragon's origin was revealed in the Image Comics tenth Anniversary hardcover book, which was released on November 30, 2005.
 The collection featured stories by the four remaining Image founders (Erik Larsen, Todd McFarlane, Marc Silvestri, and Jim Valentino) returning to the characters they first created for the company.
-Larsen's story revealed that the Dragon used to be an evil tyrant named Emperor Kurr, who led a nomadic race of space aliens who spent thousands of years traveling through space, searching for a suitable new homeworld.
+Larsen's story revealed that the Dragon used to be an evil tyrant named Emperor Kurr, who led a nomadic race of space aliens who had traveled through space for thousands of years, searching for a suitable new homeworld.
 After Kurr had chosen Earth, which was perfect for their needs, he decided to go against his people's peaceful ways and slaughter all humans.
 Two scientists named Rech and Weiko conspired against him.

-Kurr had previously refused to father an heir, (correctly) believing that it would put his own power in jeopardy and thus killed all the females he had lain with.
+Kurr had previously refused to father an heir, correctly believing that it would put his own power in jeopardy and thus killed all the females with whom he had sex.
 Weiko's daughter Geeta sacrificed herself by mating with him, allowing her father to recover a fertilized egg from her remains.
-With their people's future assured, the two scientists gave him brain damage that erased his memory, and implanted within his memories five days' worth of satellite television broadcasts from Earth, giving him an unconscious sense of the culture.
+With their people's future assured, the two scientists gave him brain damage that erased his memory, and implanted within his memories five days' worth of satellite television broadcasts from Earth, in order to give him some knowledge of Earth culture.
 Kurr was then sent to live on Earth, while his race moved on to search for a new planet elsewhere.